Honeyguide: Description

-Most honeyguides are dull-colored, though some have bright yellow coloring in the plumage.
-All have light outer tail feathers, which are white in all the African species.
+Most honeyguides are dull greenish-brown, though some (notably yellow-rumped honeyguide from the Himalaya) have bright yellow patches in the plumage.
+All have light outer tail feathers, white in all the African species, and pale grey in the Asian species.
 The smallest species by body mass appears to be the green-backed honeyguide, at an average of 10.2 g, and by length appears to be the Cassin's honeyguide, at an average of 10 cm, while the largest species by weight is the lyre-tailed honeyguide, at 54.2 g, and by length, is the greater honeyguide, at 19.5 cm.

-They are among the few birds that feed regularly on wax—beeswax in most species, and presumably the waxy secretions of scale insects in the genus Prodotiscus and to a lesser extent in Melignomon and the smaller species of Indicator.
-They also feed on waxworms which are the larvae of the waxmoth Galleria mellonella, on bee colonies, and on flying and crawling insects, spiders, and occasional fruits.
+They are among the few birds that feed regularly on wax; beeswax in most species, and presumably the waxy secretions of scale insects in the genus Prodotiscus and to a lesser extent in Melignomon and the smaller species of Indicator.
+They also feed on waxworms, the larvae of the waxmoth Galleria mellonella, on bee colonies, and on flying and crawling insects, spiders, and occasional fruit.
 Many species join mixed-species feeding flocks.